input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

 # Small-step semantics

 Reference: Formalizing Nakamoto-Style Proof of Stake, Søren Eller Thomsen and Bas Spitters

+The small-step semantics define the possible evolution of the global state of the system with respect to honest and adversary parties.

+### Progress

+In addition to the formalization in the paper, for the Peras protocol there is a new global state `Voted` indicating that all honest parties eligible to vote have cast a vote.

 ```agda
 data Progress : Set where